Understanding Why Your Loved One is Refusing Senior Living

 When your elderly parent refuses assisted living or other forms of senior living, it can be incredibly stressful for the rest of the family.
 While you may be very frustrated, think about the following for a moment: Your parents or in-laws grew up in a different time.
 Consider what senior care was like back in the 1940s and 50s or during the Great Depression.
 It was a terrifying time, and your senior parents were living in it.
 These were your parents' most impressionable and formative years.

 Back then, "old folk's homes" had a different reputation.
 They were a last-ditch effort for families who couldn't afford to care for their senior family members.
 Given this mindset, it's easy to see why so many seniors are terrified of the assisted living concept.

 Reasons for Hesitation

 What are some of the other primary reasons elderly parents refuse assisted living?
-And, what are some proper coping mechanisms for adult children?
-By helping you see assisted living from your parents’ point of view, you may be better equipped to better communicate with them while you seek out the well-being of an older person.
-There are also some very tangible tools to help you convince them to make the best choice for them, as individuals.
-Ultimately, helping your parents see assisted living in a more modern, healthy light will be beneficial to helping you convince them of a move.
+And what are some proper coping mechanisms for adult children?
+By helping you see assisted living from your parent's point of view, you may be better equipped to better communicate with them while you seek out the well-being of an older person.
+There are also some very tangible tools to help you convince them to make the best choice for them as individuals.
+Ultimately, helping your parents see assisted living in a more modern, healthy light will be beneficial to help you convince them of a move.

 Every person is different, so it's not appropriate to lump all seniors together as the same.
 But…many seniors do have similar concerns: